syncfusion-content/document-processing-docs/Document-Processing/Web-apis/consume-apis/split-pdf.md

 ---
-title: PDF Split Service
+title: Syncfusion PDF Split Service Guide
-description: Easily divide a PDF document into multiple PDF files with the PDF Split Service.
-Provide the PDF file and desired split options to the split endpoint to perform the operation.
+description: Divide a PDF document into multiple files effortlessly using Syncfusion's PDF Split Service.
+Specify the PDF and split options for efficient document handling.
 platform: document-processing
 control: general
 documentation: UG
 ---
-# Split PDF
+# Guide to Splitting PDFs Using Syncfusion API

 You can effortlessly split PDF documents into multiple PDF files.
 To perform this operation, you need to supply a PDF document as input to the Split PDF API.